Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

-The \POWHEG v2 generator~\cite{Nason:2004rx, Frixione:2007vw, Alioli:2010xd} is used to simulate, at NLO accuracy in QCD, the following processes: production of \ttbar pairs in which each \PQt quark decays to a \PQb quark and a lepton pair (dileptonic \ttbar); $\PQt\PW$; Higgs boson production mediated by gluon-gluon fusion; and diboson production.
+The \POWHEG v2 generator~\cite{Nason:2004rx, Frixione:2007vw, Alioli:2010xd} is used to simulate, at NLO accuracy in QCD, the following processes: production of \ttbar pairs in which each \PQt quark decays to a \PQb quark and a lepton pair (dileptonic \ttbar); $\PQt\PW$; Higgs boson production mediated by gluon-gluon and vector-boson fusion; and diboson production.

 Production of $\ttbar\PW$, $\ttbar\PZ$, $\ttbar\PGg$, triple vector boson, vector boson associated with a Higgs boson, and Drell--Yan background events are simulated at NLO accuracy in QCD using the \MGvATNLO generator.
 The $\PQt\PZ\PQq$ process is simulated at NLO in the four-flavor scheme using \MGvATNLO.
 We generally refer to $\PZ\PZ$, $\PZ\PGg$, $\PW\PGg$, $\PW\PZ$, tribosons, associated production of a quark-antiquark top pair with a \PGg, \PZ, or \PW boson, and $\PQt\PZ\PQq$ processes as ``others''.
-The remaining backgrounds, excluding DY, are collectively referred to as ``opposite sign'' (OS), since they enter the final event selection when the charge of one of the leptons in the final state is misreconstructed.
+Higgs boson production via gluon-gluon fusion and vector-boson fusion, as well as the production of a vector boson in association with a Higgs boson, are collectively referred to as ``opposite sign'' (OS) since they, alongside DY, contribute to the final event selection when one of the leptons has a misreconstructed charge.
+OS and DY contributions are treated coherently in the statistical fits described in Sections~\ref{sec:measurement} and~\ref{sec:eft}.

 The NNPDF3.1 next-to-NLO~\cite{thennpdfcollaboration2017parton} parton distribution functions (PDFs) are used in the simulation of the background and signal samples.
 The generators used for signal and background processes are interfaced with the \PYTHIA 8.306~\cite{Bierlich:2022pfr} program, with the CP5 tune~\cite{Sirunyan_2020}, to model parton showering and hadronization.